 Set a Personal Code of Conduct

 When you work in media, especially if you are well known, you give up some of your personal privacy.
 You may think it's great when someone recognizes your face at the post office.
-Those same people will also recognize you stumbling out of a bar after one too many.
-They will talk and what is said will affect your professional reputation.
+But those same people will recognize you stumbling out of a bar after one too many.
+They will talk, and what is said will affect your professional reputation.

 Think you have to be convicted of a drinking and driving charge before you can lose your job?
 That's not necessarily true if you work in media.
 Many professionals sign contracts with personal conduct clauses, which means that if their conduct could cause harm to their company, they can be fired long before going to trial.

-You would think that people who work in media would know how to handle social networking because it's a form of new media.
-The problem is that guidelines aren't set by many media companies until after an employee has gotten into trouble.
+You would think that people who work in the media would know how to handle social networking because it's a form of new media.
+The problem, though, is that guidelines aren't set by many media companies until after an employee has gotten into trouble.

 Your online conduct, whether in the form of tweets, Facebook photos or message board comments, can be as public as what you say to your audience while on the job.
-Supervisors are Googling job candidates' names more often than ever as a way to check them out.
-That is why you need to follow these top 5 social networking rules before you get into trouble.
+Supervisors are Googling job candidates' names more often than ever as a way to check them out for any ethical or reputation concerns.

 That's more of an issue for younger job candidates, who may have posted wild party pictures from their days in college.
+Still, it's worth examining your online profiles to see what's out there.
 Google your own name to see if there are potentially embarrassing parts of your past that appear in the search results.
-Eliminate content that could reflect poorly on who you want to be today and what may cost you a job opportunity in the future.
+Eliminate content that could reflect poorly on who you want to be today and that may cost you a job opportunity in the future.

-It's hard to stay anonymous when you work in media.
-If you judge every aspect of your personal and professional conduct through the eyes of your audience, you will go a long way toward making the right ethical choices when faced with tough decisions without running the risk of sabotaging your media career.
+It's hard to stay anonymous when you work in the media.
+If you judge every aspect of your personal and professional conduct through the eyes of your audience, you will go a long way toward making the right ethical choices and keeping your media career on track.